 Preparation for Our First CFA Cat Show

-This was the most stressful to me.
+This was the most stressful for me.
 After all, who likes bathing a cat?
 They don’t “love” to get a bath.
 Some will tolerate it.
 Others will scalp you ( like my Finlay).
 But it had to be done.

 I read and got advice from Show cat owners that the bath and grooming was the most important part of the show.
-I read several articles on giving your cat a show bath, and essentially came up with my own concoction.
+I read several articles on giving your cat a show bath and essentially came up with my own concoction.

-Omega and I got in the bath tub together.
+Omega and I got in the bathtub together.
 I had some warm water already in the tub so he didn’t freak out about hearing the water running.

 He had a series of 4 baths.
 The first 2 were with Dawn dish soap -to remove the oils from his coat?
 I did this because it’s what I read you should do.
 But I think it’s kinda stupid since the Maine Coon naturally has an oily coat.
-So if we’re going with “breed standard”then why would we try to wash it Away?
+So if we’re going with “breed standard” then why would we try to wash it away?